I'm a wife, mom, blogger, entrepreneur, and animal lover—with allergies.

 To Get a Cat, or Not to Get a Cat?

 Also, be aware that "hypoallergenic" pets are not totally allergy-free—and this is something you most likely won't find out until after the fact.
 However, there are so many different ways to help reduce any allergy reaction, and once you've made yourself comfortable you will actually be increasing your allergy tolerance.

 What Causes Cat Allergies?

 Cat allergies are commonly thought to come from cat hair, but the actual culprit is an enzyme found in their saliva—Fel d 1 or Fel d 4.
-However, as you may have already observed, cats clean themselves by licking their bodies from head to toe.
+As you may have already observed, cats clean themselves by licking their bodies from head to toe.
 This spreads the allergen onto their fur and then as they shed, the allergen is spread throughout the house.

 It is also important to note that most people have a certain level of tolerance to ALL allergens—meaning that a little bit of exposure to lots of allergens will have the same effect as a lot of exposure to one single allergen.
-Think of your allergy tolerance as a bucket than can only hold a certain amount of allergens - adding, or removing, any allergen will affect the level of tolerance to all allergens.
+Think of your allergy tolerance as a bucket that can only hold a certain amount of allergens—adding, or removing, any allergen will affect the level of tolerance to all allergens.

 Allergies in Your Life